bluecats/bluecats-python-dman-api-testing/README.md

 ** Defaults: All tests in the library start off initially in the skip position (False), to turn on a test switch Skip to True **

--   Skip: False (Test of turned off)
+-   Skip: False (Test is turned off)
 -   Skip: True (Test is turned on)

 *** Pytest allows one to mark certain tests, such marks permit certain test to run tandum and exclude others: ***